hbctraining/main/registrations/AllFunders_Intro_to_Shell.md

 This is one of our basic [workshops](https://hbctraining.github.io/main/), and has **NO prerequisites** and no prior programming experience is required.

-This workshop is a prerequisite for advanced [workshops](https://hbctraining.github.io/main/#advanced-topics) including the upcoming Variant Calling and Understanding Chromatin biology (ChIP-seq/ATAC-seq) workshops as well as Introduction to bulk RNA-seq I.
+This workshop is a prerequisite for advanced [workshops](https://hbctraining.github.io/main/#advanced-topics) including the upcoming Variant Calling workshop as well as Introduction to bulk RNA-seq I and Understanding Chromatin biology (ChIP-seq/ATAC-seq).

 ---